mayurwaB/My-Shell-Scripts/README.md

-# A list of Shell Scripts
+# A List of Shell Scripts

 Author: Mayowa Bodunwa
 Open to Contributions